dtekcth/data101/src/beginner/editor/navigation.md

 There are four main modes of operation.
 The first and simplest one is to search for files in your project.
 Try creating a new file in your project, open the command palette and then type the beginning of the name and press !kbd[Enter].
 This is a fast method of moving between files in your project.

-It also has another function which is to run various tasks, such as opening preferences, building your project or opening a new terminal.
+The palette also has another function which is to run various tasks, such as opening preferences, building your project or opening a new terminal.
 This mode is accessed by prefixing the search with `>` or entered directly by pressing !kbd[!ctrl+Shift+P].
 Anything that you can do by using your mouse can be done here.
 Try opening a file using the command palette!

 We will learn more about the two remaining modes in the next sections.